About the Municipality

 - Coordinate long-term land-use, economic development, financial, and capital planning.

-- Investigate and pursue grant funding through various avenues and partnerships for the benefit of the County.
+- Proactively research and pursue grant funding through various avenues and partnerships for the benefit of the town or region.

 Economic Development and Tourism

-- Be a champion for investment and recreation within the County.
+- Be a champion for investment and recreation within the Town and area.

 - Oversee economic development and tourism planning, pursuits, promotions, initiatives, and programs.